Ferrite: A Judgmental Embedding of Session Types in Rust: Ferrite -- A Judgmental Embedding of

-A distinguishing characteristics of Ferrite is its \emph{propositions as types} approach, yielding a direct correspondence between $\sillr$ notions and their Ferrite encodings.
-We introduced this correspondence in \secref{sec:key-ideas-judgmental-embedding} (see \tabref{tab:sillr-embedding}), next we discuss it in more detail.
+A distinguishing characteristic of Ferrite is its \emph{propositions as types} approach, yielding a direct correspondence between $\sillr$ notions and their Ferrite encoding.
+This correspondence was introduced in \Cref{sec:key-ideas-judgmental-embedding} (see \Cref{tab:sillr-embedding}) and we now discuss it in more detail.
 To this end, let's consider the typing of value input.
-We remind the reader of \tabref{tab:sills_connectives} in \secref{sec:section-introduction}, which provides a mapping between $\sillr$ and Ferrite session types.
-The interested reader can find a corresponding mapping on the term level in \tabref{tab:term-mapping} in the appendix.
+We remind the reader of \Cref{tab:ferrite} in \Cref{sec:key-ideas}, which provides a mapping between $\sillr$ and Ferrite session types.
+Interested readers can find a corresponding mapping on the term level in \Cref{tab:term-mapping} in the supplement.

-The $\sillr$ right rule (\textsc{T$\recvval_\m{R}$}) types the expression $\mi{a} \leftarrow \m{receive\_value}; \, K $ as the session type $\tau \recvval A$ and the continuation $K$ as the session type $A$.
-Ferrite encodes this rule as the function \code{receive\_value}, parameterized by a value type \code{T} ($\tau$), a linear context \code{C} ($\Delta$), and an offered session type \code{A}.
-The function yields a value of type \code{PartialSession< C, ReceiveValue<T, A> >}, the conclusion of the rule, given a closure of type \code{FnOnce(T) -> PartialSession<C, A>}, encapsulating the premise of the rule.
+The $\sillr$ right rule \textsc{T$\recvval_\m{R}$} types the expression $\mi{a} \leftarrow \m{receive\_value}; \, K $ as the session type $\tau \recvval A$ and the continuation $K$ as the session type $A$, where $a$ is now in scope with type $\tau$.
+Following the schema hinted in \Cref{sec:key-ideas-judgmental-embedding}, Ferrite encodes this rule as the function \code{receive\_value}, parameterized by a value type \code{T} ($\tau$), a linear context \code{C} ($\Delta$), and an offered session type \code{A}.

+The function yields a value of type \code{PartialSession<C, ReceiveValue<T, A>>}, i.e. the conclusion of the rule, given an (affine) closure of type \code{T} $\rightarrow$ \code{PartialSession<C, A>}, encoding the premise of the rule.
+Notably, Ferrite uses plain Rust binding (through function types) to encode the contents of $\Gamma$, as illustrated for the received value above.
 The use of a closure reveals the continuation-passing-style of the encoding, where the received value of type \code{T} is passed to the continuation closure.
-The closure implements the \code{FnOnce(T)} trait, ensuring that it can only be called once.
+The affine closure implements the \code{FnOnce} trait, ensuring that it can only be called once.

-\code{PartialSession<C, A>} is one of the core constructs of Ferrite that enables the judgmental embedding of $\sillr$.
-A Rust value of type \code{PartialSession<C, A>} represents a Ferrite program that guarantees linear usage of session type channels in the linear context \code{C} and offers the linear session type \code{A}.
-A \code{PartialSession<C, A>} in Ferrite thus corresponds to a $\sillr$ typing judgment.
-The type parameters \code{C} and \code{A} are constrained to implement the traits \code{Context} and \code{Protocol}, two other Ferrite constructs representing a linear context and linear session type, respectively:
+The type \code{PartialSession} is a core construct of Ferrite that enables the judgmental embedding of $\sillr$.
+A Rust value of type \code{PartialSession<C, A>} represents a Ferrite program that guarantees linear usage of session type channels in the linear context \code{C} and offers the linear session type \code{A}, corresponding to the $\sillr$ typing judgment $\Gamma ; \Delta \vdash \mi{expr} :: A$.
+The type parameters \code{C} and \code{A} are constrained to implement the traits \code{Context} and \code{Protocol} -- two other Ferrite constructs representing a linear context and linear session type, resp.: